• Skip to primary navigation

 So your garden is pumping out herbs and you're not quite sure how to dry them?
 I'll show you how to preserve your fresh garden herbs and prolong the vibrancy and flavor well into winter.

-Want to know more about how to dry herbs?
 This post will cover preserving herbs by drying them.
-There are other ways to preserve herbs such as compound butters, freezing, making oil infusions, etc. Check out our parsley preservation guide here if you're looking for other preservation techniques.
+There are other ways to preserve herbs such as compound butters, freezing, making oil infusions, etc. My book, Seed to Table, includes various preservation techniques.

 If you are starting our on your culinary herb journey, make sure to check out our post on the top 8 herbs to grow yourself at home.